Open-HRV/flutter_hrv/README.md

 - SDNN
 - RMSSD
 - SDSD

 And cohenrence as a frequency domain coeficient as well as the power spectrum of the RR signal

-Package provide also robust filtering which is helpful for calcualting missing peaks within the signal
+Package provide also robust filtering which is helpful for calcualting missing peaks within the signal using moving median filter

 ## Getting started